I thought I would share some recent gems with you, meal by meal.

 My lunch buddy shared a taste of his duck: that was also delicious.
 I still contend that mine was the winning dish.

-For dessert, Dave had a macchiato; after I tasted the first blue on the list, I ended up choosing the stilton and brie on a cheese platter – and the portions were so generously sized, I could not finish either cheese.
+For dessert, Dave had a macchiato; after I tasted the first blue on the list, I ended up choosing the stilton and brie on a cheese platter, and the portions were so generously sized that I could not finish either cheese.

 News to me: Bluewater Grill also runs cooking classes.
 I may not sign up for this season’s (my dance card is pretty full), but I will be looking out for the summer classes.
 Maybe I will see you there sometime 🙂